SpiderUnicorn/angular-spa/README.md

 ## Run
 The app is best used with gulp.
+See the following list of commands